-For each blood relative, mark in the box if they have had cancer, the type of cancer they had and at what age they had it.
-This will help you and your health care professional decide which cancer screenings you may need and when to begin them.
+For blood relatives, mark in the boxes if they have had cancer, the type of cancer they had and the age of diagnosis.
+This will help you and your health care professional decide which cancer screenings you need and when to begin them.

 Genetic testing is an option for those who want more information about their cancer risk.
 The most well-known genetic test is a blood test for the BRCA1 and BRCA2 gene mutations—those that test positive for these mutations are at increased risk for breast and ovarian cancers.

 Please note that the following information applies to predictive genetic testing only; this is different from tumor profiling (also known as genomics or molecular profiling), which is done after a cancer diagnosis to determine mutations that may affect how the patient responds to certain treatments.

 Predictive genetic testing is available for several types of cancers, and your genetic counselor can help guide you based on your family history.
 Genetic testing includes, but is not limited to, testing for mutations that increase risk for breast, ovarian, colorectal, prostate and pancreatic cancers.
 However, even if you test negative for these mutations, you could still be at risk for developing cancer, like others in the general population.
 Only 5-10 percent of cancer cases are caused by hereditary gene mutations.

 If you are considering genetic testing, you should meet with a genetic counselor.
 The genetic counselor will discuss the full picture of your health and risk factors (including family history), the pros and cons of genetic testing and your options after you do the test.
 You should check with your insurance company before meeting with a genetic counselor to see if the meeting and/or genetic testing are covered by your insurance.

 You might want to think about genetic testing if:

 Please note that genetic testing—regardless of the result—does not take the place of regular cancer screenings.